Skip to main content

 Our story

-Concordia’s public art collection was brought to life over 50 years ago with the integration of painted glass windows by Jean McEwen into the newly built Henry F. Hall building at Sir George Williams University, one of Concordia’s founding institutions.
+Concordia's public art collection, a unique amalgamation of public artworks and artifacts, was brought to life over 50 years ago when Jean McEwen's painted glass windows were integrated into the newly built Henry F. Hall building at Sir George Williams University, one of Concordia's founding institutions.

-Much of our current collection is a compilation of donations, commissions and works that were acquired during the rapid expansion of the University that began in 2000.
-Thanks to the Ministère de la culture et des communications and the Politique d’intégration des arts à l’architecture program (also known as the 1% program), Concordia has benefitted from provincial funds for the creation of several large-scale public artworks featuring renowned Quebec artists.
+Thanks to the Ministère de la culture et des communications and their Politique d’intégration des arts à l’architecture program (also known as the 1% program), Concordia has benefitted from provincial funds to grow the collection substantially.
+Since the 1990’s the 1% program has allowed Concordia to acquire several large-scale public artworks by renowned Quebec artists, including; Rose-Marie Goulet & Alain Paiement as part of Effets Publics, Geneviève Cadieux, Pierre Blanchette, Nicolas Baier, Marie-France Brière, and Marc-Antoine Côté.

-Future programs and acquisitions will bring new vitality and social relevance to the collection and better represent its public.
+New temporary public art programs and acquisitions will bring renewed vitality and social relevance to the collection and better represent Concordia’s public.

 Contact us